imabhishek02/state-card/README.md

 Your users should be able to:

+- The use of on android of this web application will be updated soon.

 - View the optimal layout depending on their device's screen size

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.